ChrisStro/OSDProgress/README.md

 ## Style
 `-Style` parameter for a Windows 10 or Windows 11 (not realy finished yet) based color scheme
 ## Window
-`-Window` parameter launch the progress screen in a smaler window that can be dragged and resized.
-This is usefull if you work on your implementation and need something in the background be accessable/visible while testing
+`-Window` parameter launches the progress screen in a smaller window that can be dragged and resized.
+This is useful if you work on your implementation and need something in the background be accessible/visible while testing
 ## Icons
 `-TemplateFile` parameter allow to edit the icons and phase messages of the progress screen, search for `IconPacks Browser` in the Microsoft Store.
 This app contains most of the available icons of the mahapps icon pack.
 Template Files are *psd1 files created using `New-OSDProgressTemplate`

 # Unlock
 Default password to unlock is simply `unlock`.
 OSDProgress looks for an osdprogress.pass file in system32 folder on startup.
-You can eigher add it manualy or using the `Add-OSDProgressToWinPE` function.
+You can either add it manually or using the `Add-OSDProgressToWinPE` function.
 The unlock function is far from being a security limit, please do not use your domain admin password.
 This functionality will be expanded in the future to use a credential object.
-In this way, many options are available for retrieving this object (time-limited, randomly generated strings from a REST entpoint as an example)
+In this way, many options are available for retrieving this object (time-limited, randomly generated strings from a REST endpoint as an example)

 # Additional Functions